openventilatorregistry/organization/README.md

 [`meeting-notes/`](meeting-notes/): contains all meeting notes, organized by date (from the `Design` repo)

+[`landing-page-information.rtf`](landing-page-information.rtf): contains the necessary, minimum information that a landing page and finished product must convey

 ## Previous organization documents
 Project spec and preliminary user stories: